code0monkey1/learn-typescript-express-fullstackopen/README.md

         }
      ```

-  3. Create a `Production Build` by running the TypeScript compiler  :
+  10. Create a `Production Build` by running the TypeScript compiler  :
+      >  Imp : Make sure you have _At Least ONE_ `.ts` file before running this command ,else the compiler will complain

-      `npm run tsc`
+        Execute :  `npm run tsc`

        >  Since we have defined the `outdir` in our `tsconfig.json`, nothing's left but to run the script `npm run tsc`.

        > A native runnable JavaScript production build of the Express backend is created in file `index.js` inside the directory `build`.

-  4. Currently, if we run ESlint it will also interpret the files in the build  directory .
+  11. Currently, if we run ESlint it will also interpret the files in the build  directory .
 We don't want that, an it's `.js` code created by the compiler.
 We can `prevent this` by `creating` a `.eslintignore` file that lists the content we want `ESlint to ignore`.

        ```json
          // .eslintignore